-Hiring Smart: How the Right Subcontractors Give You a Competitive Edge
+How the Right Subcontractors Give You A Competitive Edge

 You already know that offering a choice of payment options, garnering positive customer reviews, and establishing customer trust are all important for closing more sales and securing larger projects.
-But did you know that working with great subcontractors also impacts the way homeowners evaluate your business?
+But did you know that working with great subcontractors can give you a competitive edge?

 Here’s what you need to know when working with subcontractors:

 Know Who Your Subcontractors Are

 A remodel can come with its fair share of stress for a homeowner, so your potential customers are looking for a remodeling contractor who’ll provide a pleasant, worry-free customer experience.
 When the project is complete, it’s the entire customer experience that can encourage or discourage referrals and recommendations.
 As a home improvement contractor, you can fulfill every promise and expectation on your end, but if your subcontractors aren’t up to snuff, it can reflect poorly on your reputation.
 (That’s what the pundits call “bad optics” these days.)

 Be sure to conduct extensive research into who your subcontractors are.
 This includes their reputations, work experience, customer reviews, quality of work, etc. Whether you’re working with roofers or electricians, be sure they represent the workmanship and values you’ve worked hard to establish.

 Part of the overall customer experience depends on what happens with your subcontractors.
 Subcontractor choice can make or break a job and your business.
 But if you carefully select your subs, your reputation can shine.
 On the other hand, if you lack due diligence in vetting them, or don’t properly follow up on their work, it’s possible for your subcontractors to damage your reputation.